davide3011/palladium-ln/doc/node-operators-guide/analytics.md

 ---
 ## Using SQL plugin

-Since version 23.02, Core Lightning ships with a powerful SQL plugin that allows you to query your node and analyse data for channel / liquidity management, accounting and audit.
+Since version 23.02, Palladium Lightning ships with a powerful SQL plugin that allows you to query your node and analyse data for channel / liquidity management, accounting and audit.

 See [sql](ref:sql) for a full primer on its usage.